HunterInTheStorm/The-Lagorinth/README.md

 Planned Features:
 - randomly generated level 															DONE
 - choice among 3 palyeble classes 													DONE
-- each class has unieq speels														NOTDONE
+- each class has unieq speels														DONE
 - choice of backgroung for the player, providing additional bonuses 				DONE
 - tresures and traps placed randomly in the labyrinth 								DONE
-- HighScore 																		NOTDONE
+- HighScore
 - armor and weapon can be found in chests and from defeted enemies 					DONE